 Tiffany Lomax, Office Manager

-Tiffany joined WOMEN’S WAY 14 years ago and handles a variety of office responsibilities.
+Tiffany joined WOMEN’S WAY 14.5 years ago and handles a variety of office responsibilities.
 She always answers the phone with a smile and is compassionate when assisting callers in need of various services.
 She also keeps the office running efficiently while juggling the needs of staff, board members and volunteers.
 Since her teen years, Tiffany has been active in her church and a member of a Christian girls society that empowers, encourages, and embraces young women and girls.
 In 2008, Tiffany returned to Temple University to finish her degree in criminal justice and proudly graduated on January 31, 2013.
-She is currently pursuing a master’s degree in public administration with a concentration in criminal justice during the evenings at Cheyney University’s City Campus and just entered her third semester.
+She is currently pursuing a master’s degree in public administration with a concentration in criminal justice during the evenings at Cheyney University’s City Campus and just completed her fourth semester.
 Tiffany enjoys spending quality time with her son Omar, participating in church activities, shopping for shoes and, of course, being a part of the WOMEN’S WAY team!